Above in PANORAMIC

 Published in The News-Herald

+Published in The News-Herald April 17, 2021 Benjamin Hercik Every kid dreams about being the one to win the game for his team in a major-league park.
 Jake Vasil of Kenston was able to do just that April 16 against nonconference opponent Avon Lake.
 His sac fly to center field would bring Ryan Gilbert home… Continue Reading

 Published in The Chagrin Valley Times April 15, 2021 Daniel Sherriff Kenston Bombers head baseball coach Bob Ford didn’t deny that his team was off to a slow start in the 2021 season.
 The Bombers started off with a 1-3 record and it seemed that very little was going right for them.
 Kenston’s third loss… Continue Reading